magit/emacsql/README.md

  * Ensure that you properly read NULL as nil (hint: ask your back-end to print it that way).
  * Preferably provide `emacsql-reconnect` if possible.
+ * If available, ensure foreign key constraints are enabled by default.

 The provided implementations should serve as useful examples.
 If your back-end outputs data in a clean, standard way you may be able to use